hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 signatures are added to the collection.
 Once a configured number of rounds have passed after the last signature added to a collection for a message, the signatures are removed from the state.

+The partial ledger signatures are stored in a Map Merkle Leaf where the keys are the message hash and the values are a tuple (List<ShareSignature>, LedgerSignature, lastRoundUpdated).

+TODO: Protobuf of data

+### Core Behaviors

+The new behavior is related to the bootstrap process of creating the ledger id, transferring the ability to sign messages from one roster to the next roster, and creating ledger signatures.

-#### New or Updated Components
+#### TSS Bootstrap for New Networks

+At the start of a new network there will be a new pre-genesis phase to generate the key material for the genesis roster and then restart the network from round 0 with the new key material and ledger id.

+The following startup sequence is modified from existing practices.

+1. Inversion of Control - The app hands a genesis state, genesis roster, and private keys to the platform.
+2. The platform copies the genesis state and starts gossiping with peers without accepting user transactions.
+3. The platform automatically begins to key the genesis roster with a ledger id.
+4. Once the ledger id is created and a threshold number of nodes have voted to being ready to restart, the platform updates the state with the key material and ledger id and restarts from round 0.
+5. Any nodes which failed to produce the key material for themselves will need to receive the key material through a reconnect.

+#### TSS Bootstrap for Existing Networks

+Prior to the release that enables the TSS bootstrap process for existing networks the following must have been
+delivered in a prior releases:

+1. Each node must have their long term EC keys.
+2. The TSS-Roster proposal must have been delivered to introduce the new candidate roster lifecycle.

+On software upgrade with the first release that contains the code to perform the TSS bootstrap process:

+1. Business as usual until the candidate roster is set.
+2. Once set, the candidate roster has TSS key material generated for it from random shares that are generated for the existing roster, 1 share per node.
+This creates a random ledger id.
+3. On the next software upgrade the candidate roster will be adopted and the ability to sign messages with the ledger private key will become active.

+If the TSS-Ledger-ID is delivered in release N, then the TSS-Roster proposal and long term EC keys should be delivered in release N-1.
+The ability to sign messages with the ledger private key will be active in release N+1.

+#### Keying The Next Roster

+Once a candidate roster is set, the platform goes through a process of keying the next roster and votes when it is ready to restart and adopt the new roster.

+#### Ledger Signing API

+After the network has been upgraded with the TSS-Ledger-ID proposal, on the next software upgrade the platform will be able to sign messages with the ledger private key.
+Ledger signatures take multiple rounds of consensus to produce and are generated asynchronously through the `PlatformPublisher`.
+The App must register a consumer with the platform to receive the ledger signatures when they are produced.

+### Component Architecture

-The following are new components in the system:
+The following are new components or entities in the system:

+1. RosterInitializer (Not Wired)
-1. TSS State Manager (Not Wired)
+2. TSS State Manager (Not Wired)
-2. TSS Message Creator (Wired)
+3. TSS Message Creator (Wired)
-3. TSS Message Validator (Wired)
+4. TSS Message Validator (Wired)
-4. TSS Signing Manager (Wired)
+5. TSS Signing Manager (Wired)

 ![TSS Platform Wiring](./TSS-Wiring-Diagram.drawio.png)

-The following components are removed from or replaced in the system:

-1. AddressBookInitializer
+#### RosterInitializer

+On software upgrade, the `RosterInitializer` is responsible for checking that there is enough key material for a candidate roster to be adopted as the active roster.
+If there is not enough key material, the candidate roster is not adopted and the active roster remains the active roster.
+If there is enough key material, the candidate roster is adopted as the active roster and the active roster becomes the previous roster.

+A roster rotation must be recorded in the state before the rest of the platform uses the state.

-##### TSS State Manager
+#### TSS State Manager

 The TSS state manager is executed on the transaction handling thread and is capable of reading and writing the state during round handling.
-The logic will be encapsulated in a class with a well-defined API, but this will not be a fully fledged wiring component outside the consensus round handler.
+The logic will be encapsulated in a class with a well-defined API, but this will not be a full-fledged wiring component outside the consensus round handler.

 Responsibilities: